Available with interest free finance for up to 24 months

 Laser eye surgery is a term used to describe a collection of procedures.
 It commonly corrects short-sightedness (myopia), long-sightedness (hypermetropia), astigmatism and reading vision problems (presbyopia).

 Different laser eye surgery techniques are used to correct each condition.
 These corrections are achieved through the use of a laser which reshapes the cornea (the transparent part) and adjusts the focus of the eye.
 Laser eye surgery at our central London clinic is a brief procedure and is entirely painless due to the application of anaesthetic drops.

 There are several different types of laser eye surgery techniques due to the varying conditions treated.

-The most common type of laser eye surgery is LASIK, with over 90% of patients being suitable.
+The commonest type of laser eye surgery; 90%+ of patients are suitable.
 A flap is created in the cornea and reshaped underneath to the correct prescription.
-It is most suited to treating long & short-sightedness (Myopia & Hyperopia) and Astigmatism.
+Most suited to treating long & short-sightedness and Astigmatism.
+PresbyMAX can be used to treat reading vision.

 LASEK is an alternative to LASIK for patients who have thinner corneas.
-The main difference with the procedure is a flap is not created so reshaping takes place on the surface which results in recovery time taking longer.
+The main difference is that a flap is not created so reshaping takes place on the surface, resulting in a longer recovery time.
+This also includes TransPRK with SmartSurf technology (no-touch technique).

 We’ll take you through the process of laser eye surgery step by step and explain the potential complications to help you to weigh up the risks and benefits in order to make an informed decision regarding laser eye surgery.